 Jägerhof Maar in Lauterbach

-After the church bells wake us at six o'clock the next morning, we have plenty of time to enjoy breakfast at Jägerhof Maar before our culinary outing continues to Schotten.
+After the church bells wake us the next morning at six o'clock, we have time to enjoy breakfast in the Jägerhof Maar before our culinary country tour continues to Schotten.
 There we visit the

-Rarely do we meet someone who burns for his trade like Joachim Haas.
-We have an appointment with him in his bakery, from which it smells seductively.
-For bread.
-After fresh yeast dough.
+We rarely meet someone who is so passionate about his craft as Joachim Haas.
+We have an appointment with him in his bakery, which already smells seductive.
+We smell bread.
+And fresh yeast dough.
 Or cheesecake.
-Definitely for fresh baked goods.
+Definitely freshly baked and typical Hessian specialties.

 He bakes his cakes, brioche, croissants and wholegrain biscuits according to the same criteria.
-From this we see some sheets in the bakery.
+We see some sheets in the bakery as proof.
 Above all, we smell them.
 It smells like my mother's bakery.
 Then he opens his cold rooms, where prepared biscuits are waiting to be baked in the oven.
 I would like to spend a whole day here - and just try and taste.

-Incidentally, Joachim Haas also offers guided tours of his bakery and baking courses for beer bread.
+Incidentally, Joachim Haas also offers tours through his bakery and baking courses for beer bread.
 A good stop on a pleasure trip in Hessen.

 At the Old Field 48

 Our culinary outing continues to neighboring Hungen.
-There we learn how to make cheese in the cheese barn Hungen.
+There we learn how to make cheese in the Käsescheune Hungen.

-Arend-Christopher Buse is the new head cheese maker in the Hungen cheese barn.
-He learned his trade in Lower Saxony.
-Where cows and sheep graze on the lush meadows.
+Arend-Christopher Buse is the new head cheese maker in the Käsescheune Hungen.
+He learned his trade in Lower Saxony, where cows and sheep graze on the lush meadows.
 He leads us through the cheese dairy in the center of Hungen.
 There is a modern restaurant in the entrance area.
-Behind it goes up the stairs into the adventure space sheep and nature.
+Behind it we go up the stairs into the adventure space Sheep and Nature.
 This is dedicated to the most important milk supplier to the cheese factory.
 The cheese barn owes its existence to the sheep, because Hungen also describes itself as a shepherd town.
 Sheep farming has long played a role in the area.
 Hiking trails "in Schäfer's footsteps" show you more of it, if you plan a longer stay in Hungen.

 In the basement of the cheese dairy we can take a look at the ripening plant.
 Even before we enter the "holy halls", a strong smell flows towards us.
 “You have to get used to that at the beginning,” laughs Arne-Christopher.
 "But at some point you can't smell it anymore."
 At the moment, I can't imagine that.

 The shelves are full of round cheeses.
-There are soft cheese, cream cheese and sliced cheese.
-I especially like the cheese loaves, which are refined with special ingredients.
+There is soft cheese, cream cheese and semi-hard cheese.
+I like the cheese wheels best, which are refined with special ingredients.
 There is the Licher beer cheese, the Hungener Äppelwoikäse or the Cistercian.
 This is washed regularly with Riesling.
-Of course you can also Hessian specialties such as the Hungener Spundekäs, the red pepper powder gives its taste and appearance.
+Of course, typical Hessian specialties are also produced, such as the Hungener Spundekäs, with red paprika powder for its taste and appearance.

 If you want to inform yourself about cheese from Hungen, you can join one of the guided tours that are offered regularly.
 In cheese courses, you can also make your own cheese.
 More information can be found here:

 We leave the Vogelsberg region and continue into the Rheingau west of Wiesbaden.
-In the afternoon we reach that Hotel Weinhaus Sinz (Herrnbergstrasse 17-19, 65201 Wiesbaden-Frauenstein), where we spend the night.
+In the afternoon we reach the Hotel Weinhaus Sinz (Herrnbergstrasse 17-19, 65201 Wiesbaden-Frauenstein), where we spend the night.
 We are housed in one of the country houses, which are also part of the Weinhaus Sinz.
 Our room is modern and tastefully decorated.
-Pleasant is also the terrace, where we enjoy a late lunch.
+We also like the terrace, where we enjoy a late lunch.
 Here we try Spundekäs and Handkäs with music for the first time.
-Both dishes, which are served in Hesse to wine.
+Both dishes are served in Hesse to wine.
 However, we do not want to eat too much, because in the evening a highlight of our culinary tour through Hesse awaits us.

 We pass Rüdesheim on our drive to Aßmannshausen.
 You can also hike the route over the Rheinsteig.
 We meet other connoisseurs in front of the Alte Bauern Schänke in Aßmannshausen.
 We follow them on a hike into the steep vineyard behind the village.
-There we have a picnic in the vineyard, which the Herbalists of Aßmannshausen Align in the vineyard above the village.
-This Wine event takes place when the "Rhine in Flames" is celebrated between Bingen and Rüdesheim.
+There we experience a picnic in the vineyard, which the herbalists from Aßmannshausen organize in the vineyard above the village.
+This wine event takes place when the festival "Rhine in Flames" is celebrated between Bingen and Rüdesheim.
 This is an event that is organized every summer at several locations along the Rhine.
-Then ships and boats adorn themselves with lights.
+Ships and boats adorn themselves with lights.
 As soon as the sun goes down they start their parade on the Rhine.
-From the north and south they slowly drive along the Rhine until they meet in Rüdesheim.
+From the north and south they slowly float along the Rhine until they meet in Rüdesheim.
 Always accompanied by fireworks that accompany their ship parade in several places on the shore.
 You can hardly experience the Rhine in a more spectacular way.

 While we wait for the sunset, we enjoy our picnic in the vineyard to the fullest.
 The appetizers are all served in a basket.
 Inside are five mason jars with starters.
-How do you like asparagus mousse with truffle from smoked trout, buffalo mozzarella with tomato fillets in daisy pesto, Vitello Goethe with green sauce, boiled beef from the "Weiderind" with radish julienne and king prawns with pan vegetables and glass noodles for you?
+How does asparagus mousse with truffle from smoked trout, buffalo mozzarella with tomato fillets in daisy pesto, Vitello Goethe with green sauce, boiled beef from the "Weiderind" with radish julienne and king prawns with pan vegetables and glass noodles sound for you?
 Tasty, right?

-The main course we then get us from the grill buffet.
+We then get the main course from the barbecue buffet.
 The choice is difficult.
-There are flame salmon from the vineyard fire, smoker's smoked ham, black angus burger from the fire ring with bacon jam, steaks and sausages, and chicken saté with homemade kimchi.
-For each course, there is the right wine from the Rheingau.
-Five wines serve the herbalists who accompany the food perfectly.
-With the exception of one wine all come from the winery Konrad Berg & Sohn.
-We start with a dry Sylvaner from 2018 (Lorcher Krone).
-This is followed by a feinherbe Riesling Spätlese (2018 Lorcher Bodenthal).
-The dry Pinot Noir Bland de Noir (Assmannshäuser Hinterkirch of 2018), is the only one who comes from the winery Klaus King.
+There are flamed salmon from the vine wood fire, beef ham from the smoker, Black Angus burger from the Feuerring with bacon jam, steaks and sausages and chicken-saté with homemade kimchi.
+There is a suitable wine from the Rheingau for every course.
+The herbalists proffer five wines that perfectly accompany the dishes.
+With the exception of one wine, all come from the Konrad Berg & Sohn winery.
+We start with a dry Silvaner from 2018 (Lorcher Krone).
+This is followed by a fine dry Riesling Spätlese (2018 Lorcher Bodenthal).
+The dry Pinot Noir Bland de Noir (Assmannshäuser Hinterkirch from 2018) is the only one that comes from the Klaus König winery.
 A dry Pinot Noir from Assmannshäuser Höllenberg comes from the vineyard where our picnic takes place.

 The crowning glory of this evening is the parade of illuminated ships and boats sailing along the Rhine below us.
-From our viewing terrace in the vineyard, we look at three fireworks.
+From our viewing terrace in the vineyard, we can see three fireworks.
 One illuminates the vineyard of Aßmannshausen for several minutes.
 A terrific spectacle!

-A tip: reserve your place at the picnic and your accommodation early
+A Tip: Reserve your Seat at the Picnic and your Accommodation early

-If you want to be on fire at the picnic in the vineyard next to the Rhine next year, you should reserve early.
-2019 was sold out earlier this year.
-You can reserve your place here: Tel .: + 49 (0) 6722-9020 or write to email@example.com
+If you want to be part of the picnic in the vineyard by the Rhine in flames next year, you should reserve early.
+When we were there, the event was sold out at the beginning of the year.

 After a late breakfast at the Weinhaus Sinz, we set off for the last leg of our culinary journey through Hesse.
-First, it goes to the Rhine again
+First, we return to the Rhine again

 The young organic winemaker Aurelia Hamm and her mother are waiting for us in their patrician house in the middle of town.
 Opposite and also in the village is one of their vineyards.
 This extends down to the Rhine.
 Only one street separates it from the river.
 It is one of the wine-growing areas of the Hamm family.
 Overall, their grapevines cover an area of 7 hectares.
 They grow Riesling on 90% of them.
-The remaining 10% use it for the cultivation of Pinot Noir.
+The remaining 10% is reserved for the cultivation of Pinot Noir.
 The vineyard family has been cultivating these grape varieties for more than 25 years according to ecological principles.
-Since it rains on our trip for the first time on our trip, we can try our way through the Riesling varieties from the Hammschen vineyards.
+Since it rains for the first time on our trip, they invite us to taste our way through the Riesling varieties from the Hamm's vineyards.

-Hessian specialties from the winegrower from the Rheingau
+Hessian Specialties from the Winegrower of the Rheingau

-The basement is in an annex on the back of the courtyard.
+The basement is in an annex at the back of the courtyard.
 In the vaulted cellar you can see that the property is over 500 years old.
-It is owned by the Hamm family in the third generation and the wines of the winegrower family are stored under the pointed arches.
-In one corner, Aurelia Hamm's wines.
-In the other, the wines that her brother creates.
+It is owned by the Hamm family in the third generation, and the wines of the winegrower family are stored under the pointed arches.
+In one corner, we find Aurelia Hamm's wines.
+In the other there are the wines that her brother creates.
 "He's still studying," she explains.
 "But he is about to graduate.
 Then we work together in the family winery. "

 She points to the basement walls and says: “It is important to build up our basement.
 The walls are made of sandstone, which creates a connection between the outside world and what is happening here in the basement.
 The cellar flora on the walls are mushrooms.
 These are indicators of the atmosphere in the basement.
 Their smell shows whether the temperature and the humidity in our basement are right. ”